How to Foreign Register in Virginia

 Registering to do business in Virginia as a Corporation requires two main steps:

-2. Paying the “Entrance Fee
+3. Paying the “Entrance Fee

-The Foreign Registration Filing and documents
+The foreign registration filing and documents

-It’s relatively typical as foreign registration filings go, requiring basic business demographic information, as well as officers, directors, and share class information.
+It’s all relatively typical as foreign registration filings go, requiring basic business demographic information, as well as officers, directors, and share class information.

 When filing it, you must also provide:

-A certified or otherwise authenticated copy of the corporation’s articles of incorporation and all amendments filed in the jurisdiction of incorporation, authenticated within the past 12 months by the Secretary of State or other public official with custody of corporate records.
-Certification must indicate that each document is a “true and correct copy” of the official records, or words to that effect.
+• A certified or otherwise authenticated copy of the corporation’s articles of incorporation and all amendments filed in the jurisdiction of incorporation, authenticated within the past 12 months by the Secretary of State or other public official with custody of corporate records.

-The cost of a Virginia Foreign Registration
+The cost of a Virginia foreign registration

-From a secretary of state perspective, there are two main costs to foreign registering in Virginia for stock corporations:
+From a Secretary of State perspective, there are two main costs to foreign registering in Virginia for stock corporations:

-1. An Entrance Fee (sometimes called a Charter Fee)
+1. An entrance fee (sometimes called a Charter Fee)

 Companies with over 1 million shares outstanding will pay the maximum fee of $2,525.

+Each year, a foreign corporation registered to do business in Virginia also needs to pay an annual registration fee when it files its annual report.
 It’s due by the last day of the month on the anniversary of their initial registration in the state.

-For Stock Corporations, the Annual Registration Fee is based on the number of Authorized Shares the Corporation has (based on this schedule), and ranges from $100 to $1700.
+For stock corporations, the Annual Registration Fee is based on the number of Authorized Shares the Corporation has (based on this schedule), and ranges from $100 to $1700.

-Foreign Registering LLCs in Virginia
+How to foreign register LLCs in Virginia

 LLCs follow the same process as Corporations when registering in Virginia, with two key differences: